PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Amplifying Privacy Risk with PreCurious

 \subsubsection{Rewinding for Stealthiness}

-Even though warming up is effective in amplifying the privacy risk, the victim might be aware of the crafting behavior.
-Thus, we propose to evade the abnormal values on proposed stealthiness metrics in \Cref{sec:metric}.
+Since the victim might be suspicious of the crafting behavior, we propose to evade the abnormal values on proposed stealthiness metrics in \Cref{sec:metric}.
 Rewinding~\cite{maini2023can} has been taken as a way to diagnose memorization in a neural network by replacing the weights of a single layer with an old version during training.

-Our intuition for mitigating stealthiness is to find a knob for balancing the crafted version and a benign version.
-Thus, for a crafted model $\theta_\text{pre}$, we rewind a layer to its old version in $\theta_\text{pre}^{b}$.
+Our intuition for ensuring stealthiness is to find a controller for balancing the crafted version and a benign version.
+Thus, for a crafted model $\theta_\text{pre}^{adv}$, we rewind a layer to its old version in $\theta_\text{pre}^{benign}$.
 By controlling which layer and how many layers are rewound, we can trade off between stealthiness and attack effectiveness.